rodolfoalmeid/rodolfoalmeid.github.io/_posts/2022-11-10-how-to-creat-blog.md

-## Building a Free Blog with GitHub Pages in Minutes
+# Building a Free Blog with GitHub Pages in Minutes

 Here is a link where you can find instructions to create a blog into Github. https://chadbaldwin.net/2021/03/14/how-to-build-a-sql-blog.html

-### Here are the steps in the link above.
+Here are the steps in the link above.

-#### This blog post is pending update, but I want your help!
+## This blog post is pending update, but I want your help!
-Hello there fellow internet traveler.
-When I wrote this post a over a year ago…I did not expect it to become as popular as it is today.
-99% of the traffic for this post comes from simple Google searches, many times it appears above GitHub’s own instructions for Github Pages.
-In fact…most of the traffic to this website is just this post alone.

-I originally wrote this post to help other members of the SQL Server community who wanted to get into blogging.
-I spent a lot of time customizing this blog to support the SQL Server language syntax highlighting.
-But…over time, the audience for this post has changed quite a lot.

-If you read this post and would like to help me improve it, please comment below, send me an email or a tweet, and let me know how I could improve this post for you and future readers.

-Thanks!

-Disclaimer: If you’re familiar with GitHub Pages, Jekyll, etc. You might notice me saying some “incorrect” things…this is because I’m trying to keep it simple.
-I might say “you have to do it this way”, but you, Jekyll expert, may know that’s not true.

-“How do I start blogging?”

-“How do I set up a blog?”

-“What blogging platform should I use?”

-“How do I get that cool code highlighting on my blog?”

-This was me, 3 months ago.
-I played around with various blogging platforms and they seemed okay, but for some reason, none of them really did what I wanted.
-Eventually I learned about GitHub Pages.
-It’s a service provided by GitHub; They allow you to host a static website (no backend code), and they host it for free.

-GitHub Pages is great, but when you start learning “how to blog using Jekyll”, things get pretty overwhelming…You start learning about ruby and Jekyll and how to get them working on Windows (which is a pain), learning languages like YAML and Liquid…It gets complicated real quick.

-Here’s what I’ve done
-I’ve taken this blog, stripped out unnecessary extras and converted it into a template you can use.
-I’ve left in features that I think are helpful for a blogger who wants to cover SQL Server.
-For example, I built this template to support T-SQL specific syntax highlighting using the SSMS theme.

-Your first blog doesn’t need to be a fancy, professionally designed website.
-You just need good content, and setting one up should be as simple as a few clicks, maybe filling in some personal info, and you’re done.

-That is what I’ve tried to set up for you.

-#### Let’s get started
-##### Step 1 - Create a GitHub account
+### Step 1 - Create a GitHub account
 If you don’t have a GitHub account, create one, otherwise go log in.

 Note: Your username will eventually be part of your websites URL, so just keep that in mind when picking a username.

-##### Step 2 - Open the template I built for you
+### Step 2 - Open the template I built for you
 After logging into your GitHub account, open this link and follow the instructions in Step 3:

 https://github.com/chadbaldwin/simple-blog-bootstrap/generate

-##### Step 3 - Name and create your repository
+### Step 3 - Name and create your repository
 *If you don’t name your repository correctly, none of this will work

 Name your repository like this: {Your GitHub username}.github.io